Experiencing a stab of pain in your eye?

 Got chemicals or another foreign object or substance in your eye?

-Come visit Memorial Eye Center - Heights Blvd for emergency eye care Our Northside optometrists can help you preserve your vision and eye health.
+Come visit Memorial Eye Center - Heights Blvd for emergency eye care Our Houston optometrists can help you preserve your vision and eye health.

 We understand that accidents happen.